 About us

 At Imago, we believe that all children were created to reflect the image of God and are therefore unique and capable.
 We love to see the excitement that newfound independence, play and interaction brings to a child.
+We use a strength-based approach to highlight and build upon each child’s unique strengths and interests to maximize their independence and growth.
 We provide occupational therapy services within functional environments, including at home, school and within your community to help your child build skills in the areas of:

 • feeding and eating independence (infant, toddler and childhood)